Football

 Rangers Reunion?

-Despite later loaning him to Lincoln City to accelerate his development, Rohl is confident that his relationship with the centre forward, combined with the prospect of eventually challenging for major honours north of the border, would make Rangers an attractive proposition for both the player and his family which includes his father, ex-Everton and Sheffield United marksman, Danny.
+Rohl is confident that his relationship with the striker, combined with the prospect of challenging for major honours at a historic club, would make Rangers an attractive proposition.
+A move to Ibrox represents a step up to a premier destination, much like a player would aim for the top 10 casino online uk—a platform with greater visibility, prestige, and potential rewards for the player and his family, which includes his father, ex-Everton and Sheffield United marksman, Danny.

 Bottom of the Championship and now in administration, Wednesday also find themselves in hot water with the English Football League after repeatedly being guilty of paying wages late.